 - Driver’s license suspended for 3 years

-Should you be convicted of child endangerment while OUI, the penalties of this charge will be added on consecutively to the other charges, such as OUI and/or negligent operation of a motor vehicle.
+Should you be convicted of child endangerment while OUI/DUI, the penalties of this charge will be added on consecutively to the other charges, such as OUI and/or negligent operation of a motor vehicle.

-The Massachusetts OUI Attorneys at The Law Offices of Joseph D. Bernard can assist you with this matter in multiple ways.
+The Massachusetts OUI/DUI lawyers at the Bernard Defense Team can assist you with this matter in multiple ways.
 As previously stated, the prosecutor must prove two things and Attorney Bernard can use his defense strategies to prove otherwise.
 Do not give up, there are ways to overcome this.
-Call the Law Offices of Joseph D. Bernard for a consultation regarding this matter.
+Call the Bernard Defense Team for a consultation regarding this matter.